Jack Lynch (footballer, born 1918)

 John Thomas Lynch (9 August 1918 – 8 September 1944) was an Australian rules footballer who played with Geelong, until he defected to the VFA club Preston without clearance in 1941.
 He was killed in a motorcar accident while on active service during World War II.

 Family

-The second child of James Lynch (1887-1976), and Jessie Lynch (1892-1936), née McWilliam, John Thomas Lynch was born at Geelong on 9 August 1918.
+The second child of James Lynch (1887–1976), and Jessie Lynch (1892–1936), née McWilliam, John Thomas Lynch was born at Geelong on 9 August 1918.
 One of his younger brothers, Marty Lynch also played VFL football: for Geelong and for South Melbourne.

 He married Coral Joan Jamieson in 1939.
-They had two children, Marion and Merlyn.
+They had two children, Marion and Merlyn (Coral).

+Marion married and had 2 children, Kellie & Peta.
+Merlyn (Coral) married and had 3 children, Terri (Barra), Tracy & Darren (Roo).

+Jack has 7 great- grandchildren and 12 great- great- grandchildren.

 Education

 Following his mother's death he went to live with his aunt and uncle, and was educated at St Joseph's College, Geelong.

 Football

 Geelong (VFL)

 Recruited from the Marnock Vale Football Club in the Geelong and District Football Association in 1938, he spent some time with the Seconds—including his game at full-forward in the Second's 1938 Grand Final win against Footscray (12.19 (91) to 12.8 (80)) at the MCG, on Show Day (29 September 1938)—before making his senior debut, against Carlton, at the Corio Oval, on 29 April 1939.